knownasilya/little-food-truck/README.md

   of connections getting cut mid-query on every deploy.
 Verified with `docker stop` (see below) — shuts down cleanly in well under a second.
 - **A real, tested Dockerfile** (`apps/api/Dockerfile`) — multi-stage,
-  pruned to just the API + its `@little-food-truck/shared` workspace dependency via `pnpm deploy`, runs as a non-root user, has a `HEALTHCHECK` wired to `/health`.
-This was actually built and run against the local Supabase stack while putting this together, not just written and assumed to work — which is how two real bugs got caught before they'd have hit a real deploy:
+  builds the web app (`apps/web`, `adapter-static`) and the API in the same build stage, and the runtime image is just the pruned API + `@little-food-truck/shared` workspace dependency (via `pnpm deploy`) plus the web build's static output — not the whole monorepo's node_modules or devDependencies.
+One image, one Cloud Run service, no separate web container; see "Deploying to Google Cloud Run" below for why and how the API ends up serving the web build itself.
+Runs as a non-root user, has a `HEALTHCHECK` wired to `/health`.
+This was actually built and run against the local Supabase stack while putting this together, not just written and assumed to work — which is how the real bugs listed in that section got caught before they'd have hit a real deploy, including two from back when this was still API-only:
   - **Needs Node 24, not 20.** `@supabase/supabase-js` eagerly initializes a
     Realtime client even though this app only uses `.auth`/`.storage`, and that client requires a native `WebSocket` implementation — only present